Christ Church (Presbyterian) - New York City

 • unknown

-Christ Church was established as a chapel of the Brick Presbyterian Church.
-After the chapel closed, the building was converted to other uses and is now the Postgraduate Center of Mental Health.
+After Christ Church closed, the buildings were converted to other uses and are now the Postgraduate Center of Mental Health.

 M.P.
 Möller, Inc.